Turkey Tail vs Reishi: Which Mushroom Is Right for You?

 This is the most important difference to understand before anything else.

-This is The Activation vs Regulation Distinction — Turkey Tail activates immune surveillance; Reishi helps regulate immune tone in the context of stress.
+This is The Traditional Use Distinction — Turkey Tail has been traditionally used for general wellbeing; Reishi has been used in traditional medicine as an adaptogen.
 Neither is better in an absolute sense.
-They serve different clinical roles.
+They serve different traditional roles.

 "Turkey Tail and Reishi are complementary, not competing.
 One activates the surveillance arm of your immune system.
 The other helps regulate its stress response.
 Together, they cover more ground than either does alone."